 We support the removal of governmental impediments to free trade.
 Political freedom and escape from tyranny demand that individuals not be unreasonably constrained by government in the crossing of political boundaries.
 Economic freedom demands the unrestricted movement of human as well as financial capital across national borders.
 However, we support control over the entry into our country of foreign nationals who pose a credible threat to security, health or property.

 Libertarians embrace the concept that all people are born with certain inherent rights.
-We reject the idea that a natural right can ever impose an obligation upon others to fulfill that "right."
+We reject the idea that a natural right can ever impose an obligation upon others to fulfill that “right.”
 We condemn bigotry as irrational and repugnant.
-Government should neither deny nor abridge any individual's human right based upon sex, wealth, ethnicity, creed, age, national origin, personal habits, political preference or sexual orientation.
-Members of private organizations retain their rights to set whatever standards of association they deem appropriate, and individuals are free to respond with ostracism, boycotts and other free market solutions.
-Parents, or other guardians, have the right to raise their children according to their own standards and beliefs.
-This statement shall not be construed to condone child abuse or neglect.
+Government should neither deny nor abridge any individual’s human right based upon sex, wealth, ethnicity, creed, age, national origin, personal habits, political preference or sexual orientation.
+Members of private organizations retain their rights to set whatever standards of association they deem appropriate, and individuals are free to respond with ostracism, boycotts and other free-market solutions.

 We support election systems that are more representative of the electorate at the federal, state and local levels.
-As private voluntary groups, political parties should be allowed to establish their own rules for nomination procedures, primaries and conventions.
+As private voluntary groups, political parties should be free to establish their own rules for nomination procedures, primaries and conventions.
 We call for an end to any tax-financed subsidies to candidates or parties and the repeal of all laws which restrict voluntary financing of election campaigns.
 We oppose laws that effectively exclude alternative candidates and parties, deny ballot access, gerrymander districts, or deny the voters their right to consider all legitimate alternatives.
 We advocate initiative, referendum, recall and repeal when used as popular checks on government.

 Whenever any form of government becomes destructive of individual liberty, it is the right of the people to alter or to abolish it, and to agree to such new governance as to them shall seem most likely to protect their liberty.